shariq1989/cookbook/content/recipe/tteokbokki.md

 #### INSTRUCTIONS

-1. In a saucepan, add water, fish sauce, and Better than Bouillion.
+1. In a saucepan, add water, fish sauce, and Better than Bouillon.
 2. Allow the broth to boil uncovered for 8 minutes over medium-high heat.
 3. Meanwhile, combine the Gochuchang, Gochugaro, and sugar in a small bowl.
 Then, add it to the saucepan.
 Stir to combine.
 4. Add the rice cakes and scallions to the saucepan.